independent resource - local AI - no stock

 • No automated sales chase: one request means one written reply, not a spam sequence.

-from need to delivered rig
+from need to the right config

 1. 01